 Novice to intermediate designers, developers, managers, directors, and senior leaders (VP, CLO, executive, etc.).

-Will Thalheimer, the president of Work-Learning Research, is a consultant and research translator, providing organizations with learning audits, research benchmarking, workshops, and strategic guidance.
-He regularly shares his work and research through keynotes, free reports, job aids, workshops, and blog posts.
-Will is the compiler of the Decisive Dozen, author of the book Performance-Focused Smile Sheets, a co-author of the Serious eLearning Manifesto, and a founder of the Debunker Club.
+Will Thalheimer, the president of Work-Learning Research, is a consultant and research translator, providing organizations with services including smile-sheet rebuilds and research benchmarking.
+Will regularly shares his work and research through keynotes, free reports, workshops, and blog posts.
+Will is the compiler of the Decisive Dozen, author of the award-winning book Performance-Focused Smile Sheets, a co-author of the Serious eLearning Manifesto, and a founder of the Debunker Club.